fideloper/TrustedProxy/readme.md

 ## Slightly Longer Installation Instructions

-Installation is typical of a Laravel 5 application:
+Installation is typical of a Laravel 5 package:

 1. Install the package
 2. Add the Service Provider